teresamadridejos/slack-clone/README.md

 ### Iteration 1 | Mobile Screens (width < 768px)

 Mobile first, right? :wink:

 We will start by focusing on the styles for mobile screens first! :iphone: Oh!
-Remember to use **Flexbox** to create the layout and display the content in rows or columns from the start.
+Remember to use **Grid or Flex**, whatever you feel comfortable, to create the layout and display the content in rows or columns from the start.
 You'll be working on adapting the layout to different screen sizes in the following iterations, so it's essential that you start using Flexbox from beginning to end!